I'm 19 and was 6 weeks pregnant when I decided on a medical abortion at a Marie Stopes clinic

-I firstly went to the Marie stopes clinic when I was only 4 weeks and the pregnancy wasn't evident on the ultra sound scan.
+I first went to the Marie Stopes clinic when I was only 4 weeks and the pregnancy wasn't evident on the ultrasound scan.
 I was told to return in two weeks time.

 After an anxious and what seemed a lifetime of waiting I was called to the consultation room where I was given the first set of tablets.